VAT advice and planning

 Traditionally, VAT is accounted for on an invoice basis.
 Depending on your business model and cash flow you may find it more beneficial to use cash accounting.

 Alternatively, have you considered the flat rate scheme?
 Many small business with minimal VATable expenses benefit greatly from this scheme.

 Even for clients who prepare their VAT return themselves, we are always available to answer your queries.
-We also offer the assistance of our resident VAT expert, Tom Smith.

 VAT can be a minefield for any business and it is a complex area where the legislation regularly changes.
 If you miscalculate and underpay VAT, the resultant catch-up payments will be a direct cost to your business.
 There may also be fines and interest.